vinod-vijayan-git/DemoTest/README.md

 # UITestsBelong

 Notes:
-chromedriver and geckodriver is macOS compatible. please replace respective drivers with Platform you are going to run from below url
+chromedriver and geckodriver present in this repo macOS compatible. please replace respective drivers with Platform you are going to run from below url

 ChromeDiver